How to Become a Dental Assistant

 Programs are offered through community colleges, trade schools, or dental associations and typically last under a year.

-The DANB (Dental Assisting National Board) offers the most recognized credential:
+The DANB (Dental Assisting National Board) offers widely recognized certifications:

 • CDA (Certified Dental Assistant)